fastsitephp/starter-site/README.md

 ### Install directly on a server

-A bash script is available for a quick setup of Apache, PHP, and FastSitePHP with a Starter Site.
+A bash script is available for a quick setup of a Web Server (Apache or nginx), PHP, and FastSitePHP with a Starter Site.
 This script works for a full setup on a default OS when nothing is installed.

 Supported Operating Systems (more will be added in the future):